yepiiik/videolang/README.md

 - [x] Entry poin (where to start searching for videos)
 - [x] Get video list from channel
 - [x] Get subtitles for each video
+- [x] Connect NoSQL MongoDB
+- [ ] Create cotrollers for interacting with database and main application
 - [ ] Create database structure
 - [ ] Refactore for async requests
 - [ ] Create test application (which use data from database)